Spring & Summer 2019

 See our refund policy.

-Local Medicinal Weeds: CLASS IS FULL
+Edible and Medicinal Weeds: CLASS IS FULL

 Help us restore Bosque habitat, Yerba Mansa, and other native plants.
 Our restoration work thus far has been focused on removal of invasive Ravenna Grass from the understory, along with the replanting of Yerba Mansa and other native plants.
 These events are open to all members of the community so bring your family and friends.
 Work takes place at our restoration site located along Tingley Drive, south of Central.
 Park in the lot at the south end of all the fishing ponds, which is .8 miles south of Central.
 Wear protective long sleeve clothing and bring work gloves and a shovel, if you have them.
 City of Albuquerque Open Space will train our field crew and provide gloves and tools for those who don’t bring their own.
 Please RSVP with the number in your group so we know how many volunteers to expect.